-- Practice the Critical Order of Emergency Survival;
+- Practicing the Critical Order of Emergency Survival;

-- Learn the 10 Essential items to always carry with in a wilderness setting;
+- Learning the 10 Essential items to always carry with in a wilderness setting;

-- Learn the Top 10 Lost-proofing, Navigation & Orienteering Skills;
+- Learning the Top 10 Lost-proofing, Navigation & Orienteering Skills;

-- Practice constructing practical survival shelters [bivouac bed, plastic tarping] in timed emergency scenarios;
+- Constructing practical survival shelters [bivouac bed, plastic tarping] in timed emergency scenarios;

-- Learn the proper way to use fire steels and matches; practice fire construction/lighting;
+- Learning the proper way to use fire steels and matches; practice fire construction/lighting;

-- Learn the Top 10 Hazards in nature and what to do during animal encounters;
+- Learning the Top 10 Hazards in nature and what to do during animal encounters;

-- Honorably Harvest the Top 5 Most Important Survival Plants;
+- Honorably Harvesting the Top 5 Most Important Survival Plants;

-- Learn how to purify water using iodine, filters, and seeps; practice boiling water in a metal water bottle;
+- Learning how to purify water using iodine, filters, and seeps; practice boiling water in a metal water bottle;

-- Learn Knife Safety and how to use other tools;
+- Learning Knife Safety and how to use other tools;

-- Introduction to skills offered in our Zombie Apocalypse Survival Challenge, and our Traditional Living Skills Camp.
+- Introduction to skills offered in our Primal Apocalypse Survival Challenge.

-Notes: This theme, in its 22nd year, is excellent for hands-on learners.
+Notes: This theme, celebrating its 25th year, is excellent for hands-on learners.
 The week is located in a beautiful forested wilderness setting, far from the city.
-If a participant has not camped outside in a forest away from towns/parks before, s/he will need to gain that experience prior to attending this camp week, either on your own or at one of our camps located in the Seattle-Tacoma metro area.
+The prerequisite is necessary to ensure that all participants have adequate experience prior to attending.
 This is not a camp week where kids can be trained to overcome homesickness, or see how much behavioral progress they have made.
-If you are not sure about the requirements, call us to discuss at 425-248-0253 or check out our camp weeks in the Seattle-Tacoma metro area later in the summer.
+If you are not sure about the requirements, call us to discuss at 425-248-0253.

 Arrival, Departure, Directions & Transportation Options: